nintymiles/nintymiles.github.io/_posts/2016-06-30-learning-notes-CALayer.md

 - It has pre-defined visible traits – these traits are a number of data properties that affect how the contents is rendered on screen, such as border line, border color, position and shadow.
 - Finally, Core Animation optimizes the caching of layer contents and fast drawing directly on the GPU.

+>UIView is simply a wrapper, providing iOS-specific functionality such as touch handling and high-level interfaces for some of Core Animation’s low-level functionality.

+---

+The layers cannot handle touch events like UIView can,but here are some features of CALayer that are not exposed by UIView:
+- Drop shadows, rounded corners, and colored borders ▪ 3D transforms and positioning
+- Nonrectangular bounds
+- Alpha masking of content
+- Multistep, nonlinear animations

+---

 ## Layer Animation Delegate
 With Core Animation, however, you can easily inspect animations that are running on a layer and stop them if you need to.